 Explained: The historical significance of Westminster Abbey where Queen Elizabeth’s funeral is being held

+Explained: The historical significance of Westminster Abbey where Queen Elizabeth’s funeral was held

 One of the most iconic landmarks in London, the Westminster Abbey is steeped in royal family history.
 This over 700-year-old church was a witness to Queen Elizabeth II's coronation as well as her wedding.
 It is where she ends her journey as a funeral service is held